 sudo systemctl stop apache2.service sudo systemctl start apache2.service sudo systemctl enable apache2.service

-To test Apache2 setup, open your browser and browse to the server hostname or IP address and you should see Apache2 default test page as shown below..
-When you see that, then Apache2 is working as expected..
+To test Apache2 setup, open your browser and browse to the server hostname or IP address and you should see Apache2 default test page as shown below.

-PHP 7.2 isn’t available on Ubuntu default repositories… in order to install it, you will have to get it from third-party repositories.
+PHP 7.4 may not be available on Ubuntu default repositories.
+In order to install it, you will have to get it from third-party repositories.

 sudo apt-get install software-properties-common sudo add-apt-repository ppa:ondrej/php